streamlit/docs/content/library/advanced-features/caching.md

 The sections above showed a bunch of common examples for each caching decorator.
 But there are edge cases for which it’s less trivial to decide which caching decorator to use.
 Eventually, it all comes down to the difference between "**data**" and "**resource**":

-- **Data** are serializable objects that you could easily save to disk.
+- **Data** are serializable objects (objects that can be converted to bytes via pickle) that you could easily save to disk.
 Imagine all the types you would usually store in a database or on a file system – basic types like str, int, and float, but also arrays, DataFrames, images, or combinations of these types (lists, tuples, dicts, and so on).
 - **Resources** are unserializable objects that you usually would not save to disk or a database.
 They are often more complex, non-permanent objects like database connections, ML models, file handles, threads, etc.

 From the types listed above, it should be obvious that most objects in Python are "data."
 That’s also why `st.cache_data` is the correct command for almost all use cases. `st.cache_resource` is a more exotic command that you should only use in specific situations.